spatie/laravel-backup/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/freekmurze/laravel-backup.svg?style=flat-square)](https://scrutinizer-ci.com/g/freekmurze/laravel-backup)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-backup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-backup)

-This Laravel 5 package creates a backups of a MySQL database.
+This Laravel 5 package creates a backup of your application.
+The backup is a zipfile that contains all files in the directories you specify along with a dump of your database.
 The backup can be stored on [any of the filesystems you have configured in Laravel 5](http://laravel.com/docs/5.0/filesystem).

-Feeling paranoid about db-backups?
+Feeling paranoid about backups?
 No problem!
-You can backup your database to multiple filesystems at once.
+You can backup your application to multiple filesystems at once.

 ## Prerequisites
 To create a dump of a MySQL-db this packages uses the ```mysqldump```-binary.
 Make sure it is installed on your system.